 Shortening is a solid block of 100% fat and is usually made out of vegetable oil and is completely dairy-free.
 It is popular amongst bakers who like a flaky, crumbly texture to their bakes and pastries.
 When it comes to cookies, shortening brings a completely different texture to them than butter does.
 Since shortening does not contain any water, there is no steam being produced in the oven, resulting in a very soft and tender cookie.
 Shortening also has a higher melting point than butter, which means your cookies will maintain a nice, tall structure in the oven without spreading out much.

-Top baking tip: Using half shortening and half room temperature butter in your cookie recipe will ensure you get both a flaky and soft texture with a rich buttery flavour.
+Baking tip: Using half shortening and half room temperature butter in your cookie recipe will ensure you get both a flaky and soft texture with a rich buttery flavour.
 Yum!

 Olive oil is another popular alternative to butter and it is mainly used because it produces healthier cookies (if you can even call cookies healthy…).

 You do need to be careful how much oil you substitute butter with.
-Generally, you want to use around ¾ of a cup of oil for every cup of butter.
+Generally, you want to use around 3/4 of a cup of oil for every cup of butter.
 If you use too much oil, your cookies will come out looking very greasy and flat.
 Olive oil also has a strong flavour and works better with savoury bakes rather than sweet ones.
-Too much oil in a cookie and the taste will be completely different to what your friends and family would expect.
+Too much oil in a cookie and the taste will be completely different from what your friends and family would expect.

 You would think that since oil is already a liquid, it would act similarly to melted butter, in that it will spread in the oven, resulting in a flat, chewy cookie.
 However, since olive oil is already a liquid at room temperature and does not require to be heated up or melted, it will keep its shape in the oven and your cookies will come out feeling soft and cake-like.